 — Fauzan 🇮🇩 | ⚽️🏎 (@UtdFzn) March 14, 2022

 Kobbie Mainoo also has three England U17 caps to his name.
 He has scored once for his national team.
-Midfield could soon be a position of need at the U23 level as Mejbri is on the cusp of first-team promotion.
-Therefore, Mainoo could be in line to become a regular at the U23 level if he keeps up his form.
+Midfield is a position of need at the U23 level as Mejbri is on the cusp of first-team promotion.
+Therefore, Mainoo has been earmarked to take his place.

 Kobbie Mainoo Stats

 Mainoo made 31 appearances last season, turning out for both, U18s and U23s.
 In 17 appearances for the U18s, he scored two goals and dished out one assist.

-From a statistical view, FA Youth Cup has been the Kobbie Mainoo show.
+From a statistical view, FA Youth Cup was the Kobbie Mainoo show.
 Two goals and an assist in six games, from a deeper midfield position, are great numbers.
-Consequently, his good performances resulted in a step up to the U23s level, where he made four appearances.
+Consequently, his good performances resulted in a step up to the U23s level, where he has shone this season.
 However, raw stats don’t do justice to Mainoo’s impact on the game.

 Skills and style of play

 In terms of senior footballer comparison, Kobbie Mainoo has a similar profile to Paul Pogba.
 Generally a central midfielder, he is comfortable playing in both, defensive midfield and attacking midfield.

 His highly-developed frame could also help him fast-track to the senior setup.
 Kobbie Mainoo likes beating people off the dribble in the middle of the park.
 He combines it with elite passing ability and physicality.
-His vision and game awareness are already beyond what people would expect from a 16-year-old.
+His vision and game awareness are already beyond what people would expect from a 17-year-old.
 Receiving the ball in tight spaces, he’s an expert at eking out time and space from a difficult situation, always showing for the ball.